 With the best intentions at heart, you plan your day; you create a well-structured must-do list, but somehow, you seem to never accomplish much.
 You carry the same must-do list you wrote a month ago with the same tasks only partially completed.
 The problem may be because you have been multitasking.

 Multitasking is one of the low-hanging fruits to be aware of.
-You may get things done in the short-term, but your productivity will suffer in the long-term.
+You may get things done in the short term, but your productivity will suffer in the long term.
 The human brain can only focus on one thing at a time.
 Multitasking is like trying to write with your left hand while playing the piano with the other.
 You may hit a few notes and write a couple of sentences, but you won’t accomplish much.
+So, get this task done before moving to the next one.

 Learn to Say No